 Food and beer mixed happily and deliciously at the Slow Beer Festival 2008, as evidenced here by Ian Marks (from Hog Island Oyster Co.), Taylor Boetticher (from the Fatted Calf), Dave, John Tucci (from Gordon Biersch San Francisco) and Shaun O’Sullivan (from 21st Amendment).

-Today is the birthday of Justin Crossley, the man behind the mic at The Brewing Network, one of the industry’s best voices.
+Today is the 44th birthday of Justin Crossley, the man behind the mic at The Brewing Network, one of the industry’s best voices.
 He’s an avid homebrewer and talker, a deadly combination, especially on radio.
-He also recently filmed Porter’s Porter Day and it will fin to see the result of that project.
+He also filmed Porter’s Porter Day a couple of years ago and it will fun to see the result of that project.
+Of course, he’s also opened the Hop Grenade, the next piece of the growing Brewing Network empire.
+He recently took a working camper van trip around the country, which lasted a year.
 Join me in wishing Justin a very happy birthday.

 Jim at his Beerunch during SF Beer Week in 2010.

-Today is my friend Pete Slosberg’s 63rd birthday.
+Today is my good friend Pete Slosberg’s 71st birthday .
 Pete is, of course, best known for Pete’s Wicked Ales.
 After that he toyed with the idea of making barbecue but decided instead to make some incredible chocolates and had a small company, Cocoa Pete’s.
-A couple of years ago, I traveled to South America with Pete (where we took to calling him “El Pete“), where we both spoke and judged beer at a beer conference/competition in Argentina, the South Beer Cup, and then flew to Brazil to attend a pair of beer dinners Stephen Beaumont was hosting.
-More recently, he’s doing a lot of traveling and is working on Mavericks, a new line of canned session beers, along with Half Moon Bay Brewing.
+A few years ago, I traveled to South America with Pete (where we took to calling him “El Pete“), where we both spoke and judged beer at a beer conference/competition in Argentina, the South Beer Cup, and then flew to Brazil to attend a pair of beer dinners Stephen Beaumont was hosting and for a while he was working on Mavericks, a newish line of canned session beers, along with Half Moon Bay Brewing, but is now doing some occasional consulting and doing a lot of traveling with his wife Amy looking for the next adventure … or sour beer.
 Join me wishing Pete a very happy birthday!

 This was taken the first time I met Pete, over fifteen years ago at the KQED Beer and Food Festival in San Francisco, when I was more or less still a civilian.
 It was after I’d written a book on beer, but before I started working as the beer buyer for BevMo.